americano-diana/car_class/README.md

 # car_class
-Vehicle claims prediction project - Exercise for prediction vehicle claims for an insurance dataset for ReDI Machine Learning & AI 2025 class
+Vehicle claims prediction project - Exercise for prediction vehicle claims for an insurance dataset for ReDI Machine Learning & AI 2025 class.

-Open file and run on collab
+File was written and tested in Google collab.